 **To find the AP credit policy for your intended college, go to http://collegesearch.collegeboard.com/apcreditpolicy/index.jsp or contact the college directly.

 In addition to the AP course offerings, NBCA students may study for exams in other AP subjects.
 A student need not be enrolled in an AP class to take exams in May.
-Parents and students may contact an AP teacher or go to apcentral.collegeboard.com for the complete list of exams, study guides, and dates administered.
+Students may contact Mrs. Miller (the Academic and College Advisor) or go to apcentral.collegeboard.com for the complete list of exams, study guides, and dates administered.